25+ Foods That Are Gray

-Plants contain various pigments responsible for the colors of each of their parts, and thus the color of the foods obtained from them.
+Plants contain various pigments responsible for the colors of each part and, thus, the color of the foods obtained from them.

-Human beings have used color to estimate the nutritional value of various foods and their flavors for millennia.
+For millennia, people have used color to estimate various foods’ nutritional value and flavors.
 Brightly colored foods are assumed to be more nutritious than the rest.

-However, gray foods are nutritious, beautiful, and have similar benefits to other colored foods, and they are an important part of a balanced diet.
+However, gray foods are nutritious, beautiful, and have similar benefits to other colored foods, and they are an essential part of a balanced diet.

-Eating the same colored foods every day can make you miss out on some rare nutrients found in gray-colored foods.
-You can mix gray foods with other colored foods for colorful and complete meals.
+Eating the same colored foods daily can make you miss out on some rare nutrients in gray-colored foods.
+You can mix gray foods with colored foods for colorful and complete meals.

 The List: 27 Gray Foods